Department of Veterans Affairs.

-A. VA will award up to 55 points based on the success of the grantee's program, as demonstrated by the following: Application shows that the grantee or identified subrecipient provided transportation services which allowed participants to be provided medical care timely and as scheduled; and application shows that participants were satisfied with the transportation services provided by the grantee or identified subrecipient, as described in the Notice of Fund Availability;
+A. VA will award up to 55 points (an applicant must score at a minimum of 27.5 points) based on the success of the grantee's program, as demonstrated by the following: Application shows that the grantee or identified subrecipient provided transportation services which allowed participants to be provided medical care timely and as scheduled; and application shows that participants were satisfied with the transportation services provided by the grantee or identified subrecipient, as described in the Notice;

-B. VA will award up to 35 points based on the cost effectiveness of the program, as demonstrated by the following: The grantee or identified subrecipient administered the program on budget and grant funds were utilized in a sensible manner, as interpreted by information provided by the grantee to VA under § 17.725(a)(1) through (a)(7); and
+B. VA will award up to 35 points (an applicant must score at a minimum of 17.5 points) based on the cost effectiveness of the program, as demonstrated by the following: The grantee or identified subrecipient administered the program on budget and grant funds were utilized in a sensible manner, as interpreted by information provided by the grantee to VA under 38 CFR 17.725(a)(1-7); and

-C. VA will award up to 15 points based on the extent to which the program complied with the grant agreement and applicable laws and regulations.
+C. VA will award up to 15 (an applicant must score at a minimum of 7.5 points) points based on the extent to which the program complied with the grant agreement and applicable laws and regulations.

 2. Renewal Grant Selection: VA will use the following process to award renewal grants:

-A. VA will rank those grantees who receive at least the minimum amount of total points and points per category set forth in the Notice of Fund Availability.
+A. VA will rank those grantees who receive at least the minimum amount of total points (52.5) and points per category set forth in the Notice.
 The grantees will be ranked in order from highest to lowest scores.